inaxeon/hacktv-hackrf/Readme.md

 Test setup:
 ![VNA Test setup](https://raw.github.com/inaxeon/hacktv-hackrf/master/hardware/hackdac-alpha/images/vna_cal.png)

 For this procedure the HackDAC must be connected to a baseband VNA using the A/R MAG input configuration.
-The procedure is possible with an RF VNA with a built-in S-Parameter test set however the test cable setup will differ and you most likely not be able to accurately measure frequency response or group delay accurately below 1 MHz.
+The procedure is possible with an RF VNA with a built-in S-Parameter test set however the test cable setup will differ and you most likely won't be able to accurately measure frequency response or group delay accurately below 1 MHz.

 Firstly the low pass filter must be adjusted: